Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Differentiable Proxy Objectives for Missing Data Remediation

-When the modeler uses imputation, the missing entries in data matrix $\bar{\mZ}$ are imputed to obtain a completed matrix, denoted $\hat{\mZ}$.
+When the modeler uses imputation, the missing entries in data matrix $\bar{\mZ}$ are imputed to obtain a completed matrix, which we denote by $\hat{\mZ}$.
 As a popular example, consider mean imputation; here, the missing entries in the $j$th column are replaced with the average of the observed entries in that column, denoted by $\hat{\vmu}_j\in\real$.
 Consequently, $\hat{\mZ}_{i,j}=\hat{\vmu}_j$ if $\rb_{i,j}=0$ while $\hat{\mZ}_{i,j}=\mZ_{i,j}$ if $\rb_{i,j}=1$.
-After the imputation, the modeler uses the resulting complete dataset to train a model:
+After the imputation, the modeler uses the resulting complete dataset to train a model, so the objective of a modeler using mean imputation is given by

 Unlike CCA, in general, imputation introduces dependence between the initially independent observations.
-Consequently, the weak law of large numbers cannot be readily used to obtain a differentiable approximation to equation~\ref{eq:imp_emp}.
-Instead, we assume the imputation model is not learned from data, but fixed \emph{a priori}.
-This implies that the rows of $\hat{\mZ}$ are i.i.d., and leads to the following asymptotic form:
+Consequently, the weak law of large numbers cannot be readily used to obtain a differentiable proxy function for (\eqref{eq:imp_emp}).

+To find such a proxy function, we initially assume the imputation model is not learned from data, but instead is fixed \emph{a priori}.
+In this case, the rows of $\hat{\mZ}$ are i.i.d., and a similar argument to before gives the asymptotic behavior

-where the conditional probability distribution $\P_{\Zh\mid \Z,\Rb}$ denotes the fixed imputation model that takes in a row of incompletely observed entries and imputes the missing entries.
-This gives us a differentiable approximation.
-To evaluate it with finite-data, we empirically approximate the outer and the inner-most expectations:\footnote{A single sample is used to approximate the inner-most expectation for simplicity; more could be employed.}
+where $\rb \in \{0,1\}^d $ varies over the missingness masks that have nonzero probability under the missingness mechanism $\p_{\Rb \mid \Z}$, and the conditional pdf $\p_{\Zh\mid \Z,\Rb}$ denotes the fixed imputation model that takes in a row of incompletely observed entries and imputes the missing entries.
+This gives us a differentiable approximation with respect to $\vphi$.
+To evaluate it with finite-data, we empirically approximate the two remaining expectations:

+where $\ztphi$ is sampled\footnote{For simplicity, a single sample is used to approximate the inner-most expectation; more could be employed.} proportionally to the fixed imputation model $\p_{\Zh\mid \Z,\Rb}(\cdot\mid\z^{(i)},\rb)$

+In the worst case, when the missingness mechanism allows masking each $d$ feature of $X$, evaluating this proxy objective requires $N2^{d}$ summations; this is a significant reduction in complexity compared to directly looking for an adversarial mask, which searches over a search space of size $2^{N\times d}$.
+However, we reached~(\eqref{eq:imp_simple}) by assuming that the imputation mechanism is fixed before seeing the data $\overline{\mZ}$.
+In practice, the imputation depends on the observed data, and thus on the missingness mechanism.